DavidEttebong/Kingcoin-/README.md

 # Kingcoin-
-The new age of crytocurrency. begins!!
+The new age of crytocurrency. begins!